 This can be done with the use of a flow chart or sequence table.
 You can use anything to fully understand the logic of the operation before programming.
 Many people do not use this step and jump straight to programming.

 Fully understanding the logic before starting to program can save you time and frustration.

-Note: You will notice that at step 2, after the master switch turns on the up solenoid will be activated.
+Note: You will notice that at step 2 after the master switch turns on the up solenoid will be activated.
 So the piston always retracts when the master switch is first turned on.
-This operation was picked up in development of our logical sequence.
+This operation was picked up in the development of our logical sequence.

 4 – Develop the PLC program: